 Our dentistry placements help you stand out from all the other dental students who’ll graduate alongside you.

-On our placements for dental students, you’ll:
+On our placements for dental students and graduates, you’ll:

 - Expand your clinical knowledge and skill set